Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Kingsley-Chatham and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory to all Kingsley-Chatham and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes